 Save your own seed for sowing the following year !
 You will be continuing a time honoured tradition.
 You can do this from any of our seed in any of our catalogues because it is traditional open-pollinated seed.
 Here are notes to help you save bean and pea seed.
+First see our webpage on Bean Cultivation.
+The notes below can also be applied to any seed you wish to save.

 Make sure that you make the most of the frost-free growing season (in UK this is June to September inclusive).
 Sow your seeds in single pots at the end of May in a greenhouse or on a sunny windowsill.
 When the roots fill the pots, and the second set of leaves have appeared, harden off your plants over several days.
 Then plant them out in rows (or wigwam/tepee set-ups) and encourage them up their canes (climbing varieties).
 They climb anti-clockwise.
 Always make sure your cane supports are strong enough and are very firmly in the ground.
 At maturity, both weight and wind resistance can be high.
-Labeling is important.
+Labelling is important.
 Label the canes with the bean variety.

 If you intend to leave all to go to seed, a large sturdy tepee set-up is fine.
 If you intend to pick some beans at the green stage, and leave some for seed, it is a good idea to plant up 2 tepees side by side with the same bean variety.
 One tepee (most canes) will be for picking the pods to eat.
 Keep picking and do not leave any.
 The other tepee (fewer canes) will be for leaving all the pods to go to seed – you will be harvesting the brownish dry pods around the end of September.
 Alternatively plant in a row and leave two or three plants at the end of the row for your seed crop.
 Remember not to pick any pods at all from these plants.
 Keep picking pods often from the other plants for eating.
 This will encourage more and more beans to come.
 Dwarf varieties of beans getting heavy with pods will need to be tied to short stakes.